Two essays about Australian beliefs

-On this page, both from August 2006, two perspectives on Australia, presented about what Australians believe, and trying to capture what creeds we hold.
-First, social researcher Hugh Mackay, with barely held contempt for the Prime Minister John Howard, summarises in the Sydney Morning Herald the "unholy trinity" - as a modus operandi in Howard's Australia: Materialism, pragmatism, nationalism.
-A dictum set by Howard, but keenly held in Australia under his leadership.
+Social researcher Hugh Mackay, with barely held contempt for his Prime Minister, proposes an "unholy trinity" as a modus operandi in Howard's Australia: Materialism, pragmatism, nationalism.
+Mackay argues this is a dictum set by Howard, but keenly held in Australia under his leadership.

-Secondly, an autobiographical essay from Tony Kevin, who declares on his website: "I was recently invited by Australia's E-journal of social and political debate, Online Opinion, to contribute up to 1800 words to a discussion topic, "What creeds should we hold in common?
+Also, an autobiographical essay by former diplomat and SIEV X whistleblower Tony Kevin, who states on his (now deleted) website: "I was recently invited by Australia's E-journal of social and political debate, Online Opinion, to contribute up to 1800 words to a discussion topic, "What creeds should we hold in common?
 Is being Australian a feature of your geographical location, your genealogy or your culture?"

 Sydney Morning Herald